D7ry/cs184-proj-writeup/proj1/writeup.md

 ## Part 4: Barycentric coordinates

-Simply put, the barycentric coordinates of a triangle is a 3-dimensional coordinate system to express the relative position of a point, usually within the triangle.
+Simply put, the barycentric coordinates of a triangle are a 3-dimensional coordinate system to express the relative position of a point, usually within the triangle.
-The three coordinates are alpha, beta, and gamma, the sum of which is always 1; in addition, the sum of baricentric coordinates multiplied by the corresponding vertex's coordinates is always the point's absolute position.
+The three coordinates are alpha, beta, and gamma, the sum of which is always 1; in addition, the sum of barycentric coordinates multiplied by the corresponding vertex's coordinates is always the point's absolute position.

 Here is an optimized algorithm to calculate the barycentric coordinates of a point within a triangle:
 ```cpp